rafaelcacilhas/portfolio/src/data/blog-posts/c-stuff.md

 title: C stuff
 publishDate: 30 Nov 2023
 description: My adventures on C land
+link: "blog/c-stuff"
 ---

 ![Illustration of woman using a meditation app](/assets/blog/casual-life-3d-meditation-crystal.webp)

-This is a post about C. And Doom.
+This is a draft post about C. And Doom.
 But I'll start with FORTRAN

 Trying to read C++ is hard.
 But why?